Disclaimer: I do not own The Mummy.

 "Yeah.
 Something special about that name?"

-"Why, that's the name of the bloke my sister saved yesterday!
-I never would have guessed you're related to the filthy bugger—no offense, though let me take a look here..."
+"Why, that's the name of the man my sister saved yesterday!
+I never would have guessed you're related to the filthy bugger.
+No offense, though let me take a look here..."
 Jonathan leaned over on his bar stool to peer into Philippa's face, squinting at her as he did so.
 "By Jove, I believe you've got his eyes!"

 Philippa didn't know what to say.
 What could she say after finding out that a stranger she met in a bar was acquainted with a brother she had never met, and that her eyes apparently matched those of her mysterious, unseen brother?
 She laughed off all feelings of nervousness—her usual response to uncomfortable situations—and took a hearty sip of her drink.
 "Well let's hope I'm the better looking sibling," she said, waving a flippant hand.
 "I've never met this brother of mine, so it'll be quite an adventure when I come knocking on his door."